mehargupta98/handwritten-digit-classification-cnn/README.md

 ## 1. About Dataset

-We have used MNIST dataset from TensorFlow
+We have used MNIST dataset imported from TensorFlow

 The MNIST database of handwritten digits, available from this page, has a training set of 60,000 examples, and a test set of 10,000 examples.
 It is a subset of a larger set available from NIST.
 The digits have been size-normalised and centred in a fixed-size image.